Werkov/Werkov.github.io/_posts/2022-01-26-ymp-explanation.md

 	      robust Ristretto API that works with just the subgroup.

 **The message encoding is not stable and may be subject to future change.**
-The intended channel for the messages is copy-pasting via clipoard to a communication application.
+The intended channel for the messages is copy-pasting via clipboard to a communication application.
 Currently, I decided to go with raw JSON messages with binary strings encoded with base64[^rsamsg].

 The GUI is implemented in plain JavaScript without any framework, to avoid